Tropical Storm Allison: Texas

-Throughout Texas, Allison left about $5.2 billion (2001 USD) in damage.
+Throughout Texas, Allison left at least $5.16 billion (2001 USD) in damage.
 The storm killed 23 people, including 12 deaths from driving, 6 from walking, 3 from electrocution, 1 in an elevator, and 1 drowning death in a ditch.
+However, some survivors disputed the claim of the fatality inside an elevator, suggesting that the victim may have instead been swept away by floodwaters while attempting to reach the elevator.

 Allison made landfall with a storm surge of 2 to 3 ft.
 Combined with waves on top, areas of Galveston Island experienced a wall of water 8 ft in height, creating overwash along the coastline.
 The storm caused winds of up to 43 mph at the Galveston Pier.
 While Allison was stalling over Texas, it dropped heavy rainfall across the state, including 9.77 in in Galveston, 12.13 in in Jamaica Beach, Texas, and other similar totals along the coast.
 Minimal beach erosion was reported, and impact was minimal near the coast.
 While moving northward through Texas as a minimal tropical depression, Allison produced minor wind gusts.
 Shortly after making landfall, the storm spawned a tornado in Manvel of Brazoria County, causing damage to one home.
 Within hours of making landfall, rainfall totals of 8 to 12 in were common in Galveston and Harris County.
 Flash flooding continued for days, with rainfall amounts across the state peaking at just over 40 in in northwestern Jefferson County.
 In the Port of Houston, a total of 36.99 in was reported.

 Houston experienced torrential rainfall in a short amount of time.
 The six-day rainfall in Houston amounted to 38.6 in.
 Houston Hobby Airport received 20.84 in of rain from June 5 to 10, 2001, while Bush Intercontinental Airport received 16.48 in.
 Two-thirds of the bayous and creeks in Harris County experienced 500-year flood events.
 Houston Intercontinental Airport, which typically receives 46.07 in of rain in a year, experienced 35.7% of its expected total in the first nine days of June.
 The deluge flooded 95,000 automobiles and 73,000 houses throughout Harris County.
 Tropical Storm Allison destroyed 2,744 homes, leaving 30,000 homeless with residential damages totaling to $1.76 billion (2001 USD).
 Residential neighborhoods inside and to the north of Interstate 610 were hardest hit.
 Additionally, five of the six bayou systems in downtown Houston were severely flooded.
 Four of them broke 100-year high-water records, causing excessive surface run-off.